 - Make sure to maintain proper chemical balance to ensure your pool is clean.

-Skim and Brush Your Pool
+How to Skim and Brush Your Pool

 One of the best ways to clean your pool is to put your back into it!
 Here are the steps to skimming and brushing your pool.

-Step One: Use a Pole With A Brush
+Step One: Use a Pole With a Brush

 Although it requires manual labor, using a telescopic pole with a brush is a great way to scrub away algae and grime stuck to the walls.